HijodeRodriguez/HijodeRodriguez/README.md

 <!--
 **HijodeRodriguez/HijodeRodriguez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Here are some ideas to get you started:
+### Here are some other places where you can know more about me:

 - [LinkedIn](https://www.linkedin.com/in/hijoderodriguez/)
 - [Demo-reel](https://vimeo.com/658236155)